-Treats infections caused by cytomegalovirus (CMV) in patients who have acquired immune deficiency (AIDS).
-Also treats herpes simplex virus (HSV) infections in the mucus membranes (nose, mouth, vagina, or rectum).
+Treats cytomegalovirus (CMV) eye infection in patients with AIDS.
+Also treats herpes simplex virus infections in the nose, mouth, vagina, or rectum.

 When This Medicine Should Not Be Used

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.
 This medicine is given slowly, so the needle will stay in place for 1 to 2 hours or longer.